metal3d/go-bayes/README.md

   -save string
     	file base (default "bayes.json")
   -save-if float
-    	if > 0, save the result in found categorie if bayes result is greater than this value
+    	if > 0, save the result in found category if bayes result is greater than this value

 ```